esyede/rakit/packages/docs/data/job.md

 ## Supervisor Configuration

-For production, use Supervisor to run workers automatically.
-Since `job:runall` exits after each batch, Supervisor's `autorestart` is what keeps it running (`startsecs=0` stops Supervisor from treating the quick exit as a failed start):
+In production, Supervisor keeps the worker running. `job:runall` exits after each batch, so `autorestart` is what starts it again, and `startsecs=0` stops Supervisor from reading that quick exit as a failed start:

 File: `/etc/supervisor/conf.d/rakit-worker.conf`